bassmaster187/TeslaLogger/wallbox.md

 - OpenWB
 - go-eCharger
 - Tesla Wallbox Gen 3
+- Shelly 3EM for all unsupported wallboxes or without meter: https://amzn.to/3nUEuO0

 # Settings
 Go to admin panel and select the car you want to use for the wallbox.
 Go to Extras / Wallbox.
 Every car has it's own wallbox settings.